Are you frustrated by holes appearing in your beautiful Travertine Floor?

 Vacuum up the dust from around the hole.

 You can make the surface of the travertine tile repair a little smoother by placing a piece of silver foil shiny side down or a clear plastic food bag onto the repair and patting it onto the surface.

 Clean your mixing bowl and spoon and store away ready with your bag of grout for the next time.

 On the next day remove the plastic or aluminium foil, get a damp cloth and rub the tile around the hole to remove any remaining residue.

-Voila – you have made a hard wearing, long lasting repair.
+There you are – you have made a hard wearing, long lasting travertine repair.